A proxy for

 If access to the web interface does not work, it can also be redirected via DNS redirection, as is necessary for the GEN3 inverters.

-Newer GEN3PLUS inverters support SSL encrypted connections over port 10443 to the TSUN cloud.
-In this case you can’t loop the proxy into this connection, since the certicate verification of the inverter don’t allow this.
+Newer GEN3PLUS inverters, batteries and smart meter support SSL encrypted connections over port 10443 to the TSUN cloud.
+In this case you can’t loop the proxy into this connection, since the certicate verification of the device don’t allow this.
 You can configure the proxy in client-mode to establish an unencrypted connection to the inverter.
-For this porpuse the inverter listen on port 8899
+For this porpuse the device listen on port 8899

 .